djdongjin/djdongjin.github.io/_posts/2018-11-05-Note-10-of-Deep-Learning-RNN.md

 ![][image-2]

-## Encoder-Decoder, Sequence-to-Sequence
+## Encoder-Decoder, Sequence-to-Sequence Architectures
+> Able to map an input sequence to an output sequence with different length.

-Sequence-to-sequence (seq2seq) architectures contains two RNNs, one of which is called *encoder* and used to generate the context representation of the input sequence, *C*, and the other is called *decoder* and used to generate the output sequence given *C*.
-Typically the last hidden state of encoder $h_{n_x}$ is used as the context representation *C*.
+Sequence-to-sequence (seq2seq) architectures contains two RNNs, one of which is called *encoder* and used to generate the context representation of the input sequence, $C$, and the other is called *decoder* and used to generate the output sequence given $C$.
+Typically the last hidden state of encoder $h_{n_x}$ is used as the context representation $C$.
 The innovation of such an architecture is that the length $n_x$ and $n_y$ can vary from each other.

 The two RNNs are trained jointly to maximize the average of $log P(y^{(1)},...,y^{(n_y) \mid x^{(1)},...,x^{(n_x)}}$ over all $(x,y)$ pairs in the training set.

 One limitation of seq2seq is when the context *C* has a dimension that is too small to properly summarize a long input sequence.
-This limitation can be resolved by an *attention mechanism* that learns to associate elements of the sequence *C* to elements of the output sequence.
+This limitation can be resolved by an *attention mechanism* that learns to associate elements of the sequence $C$ to elements of the output sequence.

 ![the last hidden state of encoder is used as the context representation C.][image-3]